haotianteng/BoostNano/README.md

 ```python
 python boostnano_eval.py -i INPUT_FAST5_FOLDER -o OUTPUT_FOLDER -m MODEL_FOLDER --replace
 ```
+A pretrained model is already shipped in boostnan/models, you can use it directly.
 *Notice*: This will save the segmented siganl in to the original Signal Slot in the fast5 files, and copy the old signal into the Signal_Old slot, so a basecaller can directly run on the processed fast5 files.

 ### Label&Training